Bulk Order Tree and Shrub Seedling Program

 If you have the land, we have the trees!
 Purchase native tree seedlings at a reduced cost from Lake Simcoe Region Conservation Authority in time for the spring planting season.
-Species are native to Ontario and range in price from $0.45 to $1.30 per seedling, plus HST and shipping and handling.
-Submit your order on or before March 14, 2014 using the form below.
+Species are grown from native Ontario seed sources and range in price from $0.59 to $1.32 per seedling, plus HST and handling.

 Top 11 benefits of trees